 3. Filling/Fibrous Carbs - Aside from fruits and green veggies, aim to eat good carbs or otherwise known as complex carbs (whole grains and starchy vegetables).
 These foods are satisfying, still healthy, and have essential vitamins and nutrients, and will help you hit your daily fiber intake.

 4. Fats - Unless you're following a keto or low-carb diet, your fat intake will be lower than your protein and carbs.
 This is why fats come after the first three on the list, also they're the easiest to get an adequate amount of...
 But also the easiest to overdo.
-If you're not getting enough fat from your protein sources (lean protein opposed to fattier protein) you can evenly space out the remaining fat intake across meals.
-Stick to healthy fats like avocados, coconut oil, olive oil, nuts, and nut butter.
+If you're not getting enough fat from your protein sources (lean protein as opposed to fattier protein) you can evenly space out the remaining fat intake across meals.
+Stick to healthy fats like avocados, coconut oil, olive oil, nuts, and nut butters.

-5. Treats - The last, and probably everyone's favorite 😋Most treats are mostly fats and carbs, which is why they are planned last.
+5. Treats - The last, and probably everyone's favorite!
+Most treats are mostly fats and carbs, which is why they are planned last.
 To make sure you're getting most, if not all, of your macros from nutrient-dense whole foods.
 Once you've planned your meals for the day that are filled with fruits, veggies, good protein, carb, and fat sources, you can move on to including a treat (if it fits your macros)!
 This is what makes flexible dieting like macro counting successful for many.
 Just remember that treats are highly palpable foods that can trigger even more cravings, so plan treats sparingly.

-Plan meals and write it down
+Plan it and write it down

 Planning meals isn't easy, including your macros can make it even harder, but hopefully, knowing how to get started makes it less intimidating, and more approachable.
 All it takes is setting aside an hour once a week to plan out your meals.
 Doing this will save you time, money, stress, help you make healthier choices, and in turn, will help you achieve any fitness goals.
 Plus, once you start it'll eventually become second nature to you and you'll have the knowledge to know what changes you need to make based on lifestyle or fitness/diet changes.